EWright212/Bank-tech-test/README.md

 Assumptions made:

 1. opening balance is zero
-2. On a blank stament where no records have been made, balance is shown to be 0.00.
+2. On a blank stament where no records have been made, no transactions/balance is shown
  - I did consider leaving this blank to be more in line with how credit and debit are not shown if zero, however consitently showing a balance is more in line with a real world bank statment and most useful.
  3. Dates are input into the stystem by user instead of reading for current date from user's machine.
  - This is not specified to be needed so I will input dates manually for MVP.